Mothers Against Drunk Driving: Drunk driving laws

 MADD was heavily involved in lobbying to reduce the legal limit for blood alcohol from BAC .10 to BAC .08.
 In 2000, this standard was passed by Congress, and by 2004, every state had a legal .08 BAC limit.
 MADD Canada has called for a maximum legal BAC of .05.
 Although many MADD leaders have supported a lower limit, MADD has not called for a legal limit of .05 in the United States.

 Blood alcohol content

 Prior to MADD's influence, drunk driving laws addressed the danger by making it a criminal offense to drive a vehicle while impaired — that is, while "under the influence of alcohol"; the amount of alcohol in the body was evidence of that impairment.
 The level specified at that time — commonly, 0.15% — was high enough to indicate drunkenness rather than impairment.
-In part due to MADD's influence, all 50 states have now passed laws making it a criminal offense to drive with a designated level of alcohol of .08% or higher.
+In part due to MADD's influence, all 50 states have now passed laws making it a criminal offense to drive with a designated level of alcohol of .08% or higher, except that Utah sets it at .05%.